 EU Legislation Will Make You Pay More with GDPR.
 If Data Is Not Protected Properly

 There are different ways to force companies to pay more attention to the security of the data they process.
 Severe financial penalties is an effective way to achieve this.
-The new regulation, General Data Protection Regulation (GDPR), is aimed at protecting sensitive information and introduces charges for the loss of personal information, which can have enormous impact a company’s budget.
+The new regulation, General Data Protection Regulation (GDPR), is aimed at protecting sensitive information and introduces charges for the loss of personal information, which can have an enormous impact a company’s budget.
 Fines can be up to to €20m or 4% of annual worldwide turnover for groups of companies, whichever is greater.
 So, the bigger the company the more non-compliance can potentially cost.

 GDPR was enacted in 2016 and it is going into effect in May 2018.
 It is a long waited regulation which will replace the current Data Protection Directive (DPD).
 GDPR will apply to all companies which process EU resident data.
 GDPR is aimed at protecting natural persons and not only covers processing of personal data within the EU, but also addresses export of personal data outside the EU.